Andrés Manuel López Obrador: Election results

-President-elect, July–December 2018
+Presidential transition (July–December 2018)

 López Obrador took office on 1 December 2018.
 When he was president-elect, he announced he would take a 60% salary pay cut.

 Before taking office, from 22 to 25 October, he held an impromptu vote, organized by supporters of his party, on whether or not the New International Airport for Mexico City was to be scrapped, citing that the project was rife with corruption, cronyism, and a waste of taxpayer's money.
 About 70% of the results voted against the continuation of the project.
 López Obrador proposed expanding the Santa Lucía Air Force Base instead.

 In December 2018, López Obrador ordered the creation of a truth commission to re-examine one of the country's most notorious unsolved crimes: the kidnapping and presumed murder of 43 trainee teachers who disappeared after an attack by cartel gunmen and police officers.

-After the 2018 presidential election, media organizations, including Forbes, reported that López Obrador said the victory of his party, MORENA, was "La Cuarta Transformación" (The Fourth Transformation).
+After the 2018 presidential election, media organizations, including Forbes, reported that López Obrador said the victory of his party, Morena, was "La Cuarta Transformación" (The Fourth Transformation).
 The phrase is a reference to three major historical reforms, namely Mexican independence, the Reform War, and the Mexican Revolution.

 Just before his 1 December inauguration, a documentary on López Obrador was broadcast on Now This World.